MENTAL HEALTH CLUB

 Nigeria is grappling with the stigmatisation and lack of awareness surrounding mental health, and children and adolescents are often left out of these important conversations.
 Mental health issues in children and adolescents are frequently misunderstood or overlooked, leaving them without the necessary support systems to thrive emotionally and mentally.
 Children and adolescents spend approximately 8 hours of their time in school and the absence of mental health education and support in schools has dire consequences, including poor academic performance, social isolation, and long-term psychological issues.

-Recognising the urgent need to address this gap, Blaze Health Foundation (BHF) is taking action by launching Mental Health Club ( MHAC Club) in 10 schools across Lagos, Nigeria from 2024 to 2029.
+Recognising the urgent need to address this gap, Blaze Health Foundation (BHF) is taking action by launching Mental Health Club ( MHAC Club) in schools across Lagos, Nigeria.
 These clubs will create safe, supportive environments where mental health education is prioritised, peer support is accessible, and stigma is actively curbed, ensuring that children and adolescents receive the care and attention they need.

 DESCRIPTION OF THE MHAC CLUB